PhotonicsTUL/PLaSK/doc/xpl.rst

    Connect provider to receiver.

-   :attr required out: Provider to connect in the format "solver_name.outProviderName".
+   :attr required out: Provider to connect in the format "solver_name.outProviderName" (or "filter_name.out").
    :attr required in: Receiver to connect in the format "solver_name.inReceiverName".
 If *solver_name* is a :ref:`filter <sec-data-filters>`, this attribute should have form "solver_name[object]" or "solver_name[geometry@path]", where object (optionally specified by *path*) is the geometry in which the provider specified in ``out`` attribute provides data.